aniket-mish/distributed-ml-system/README.md

 ## Model selection

-We are training multiple models and we're going to pick the best one and use it for the inference.
+I'm training multiple models and let's pick the best one and use it for the inference.

 I've a deep neural network with batch norm layers.